 Level II standards target Contracting Officer Representatives responsible for contracts with moderate to high complexity, moderate to high contract management risk, and estimated contract values greater than \$250,000 but below \$10,000,000.
-Competencies at this level are designed for management of all types of contracts that have complex contract performance controls to develop, monitor and administer, such as award fees and incentive fees.
+Competencies at this level are designed for management of contract types that have complex contract performance controls to develop, monitor and administer, such as award fees and incentive fees.